 - Pitted or dented fingernails and/or toenails

-- Red lesion or rashes in folds of skin
+- Red sores or rashes in folds of skin

-The skin may also be sore, burning, or itchy depending on the type of psoriasis.
+The skin may also be sore, burning, or itchy.
+This depends on the type of psoriasis.

 The rashes and lesions may come and go.